 RESOLVED – That the Forward Plan of Executive Decisions be noted.

-To consider any other matter which the Chair of the meeting is of the opinion should be considered as a matter of urgency.
+To consider any other items which the Chair is of the opinion should be considered as a matter of urgency.

 Date of Next Meeting

-The next meeting of the Organisation Scrutiny Committee is scheduled to take place on Tuesday 14 March 2023 at 10.00 am.
+The next meeting of the Audit and Corporate Governance Scrutiny Committtee is scheduled to take place on 15 February 2023.